 The project has completed five (5) phases and is now on the first year (2023) of its sixth phase.
 The project was launched in 2008, at a time when the Philippines got the attention of the international community as a result of the alarming rise in unresolved cases of extrajudicial killings and enforced disappearances.

-After nine years of implementation, the project shall continue its framework and essential components, but with a renewed strategic direction that is envisioned to sustain its gains and achieve the goal of institutionalizing the project (especially at the local level).
+After 14 years of implementation, the project shall continue its framework and essential components, but with a renewed strategic direction that is envisioned to sustain its gains and achieve the goal of institutionalizing the project (especially at the local level).
 There is a need for the project to adapt to the changing landscape, while continuing to address the persistent issues and challenges.
-With the very fruitful experience of the past nine years, and with the benefit of lessons learned from previous engagements and activities, the project shall hold on to its gains and take a strategic direction that is compelled by the current situation.
+With the very fruitful experience of the past years, and with the benefit of lessons learned from previous engagements and activities, the project shall hold on to its gains and take a strategic direction that is compelled by the current situation.

 A major achievement of the project is the partnership that it has cultivated not only among the project partners, but among the different stakeholders, especially in local areas.
-Indeed, the level of engagement between the security forces, on one hand, and the Commission on Human Rights and the CSOs, on the other hand, has been very dynamic.
+Indeed, the level of engagement among the security forces, the CHR and the CSOs, and local government units/bodies, has been very dynamic.
 The project shall harness this partnership that has been built through years of dialogue and cooperation.
 It is this partnership that sets the project apart from other similar human rights initiatives.
 This continuing partnership, in itself, becomes a platform for many collaborative efforts among the stakeholders, both within the project, and through related initiatives.